4lessandrodev/saas-cryptography/README.md

 ## Decrypt data

-This endpoint decrypt any data you provide on body data as string.
+This endpoint decrypts all data provided in the request body data as a string.
-It can be used once because the tag you generate on step 1 expires after first use.
+It can only be used once because the tag you generated in step 1 expires after the first use.

 Headers